 Dividend recaps refer to when a sponsor raises debt to finance a dividend (kind of like a home equity line).
 This is a common strategy utilized to monetize an investment before a complete exit and has the benefit of increasing the fund’s IRR from the earlier receival of proceeds.

 Completing a dividend recap is considered to be a risky action that should only be undertaken once the LBO has been, for lack of a better term, “validated” (i.e. proceeding better than originally anticipated) and the company has shown it can handle the additional lien.

 For this reason, a dividend recap is usually done a few years after the initial acquisition – but there are some exceptions.
-For example, Bain's Dividend Recap of BMC that was covered in detail in our LBO course is a great example of a private equity firm rapidly recovering some of their initial investment back.
+For example, Bain’s Dividend Recap of BMC that was covered in detail in our LBO course is a great example of a private equity firm rapidly recovering some of its initial investment back.